In 1992 Video, Donald Trump Admits Kissing Married TV Interviewer On The Lips As Her Husband Had Back Turned

 In the infamous Access Hollywood tape that nearly derailed his 2016 presidential campaign, Donald Trump is heard bragging about what he says is his habit of kissing women without their consent, saying, “I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
 I don’t even wait,” as quoted by The Washington Post.

-Now, a newly unearthed NBC television interview from 1992 reveals Trump admitting doing exactly that, after interviewer Faith Daniels recalls on air that “You kissed me on the lips in front of the paparazzi,” according to a Yahoo!
+Now, a newly unearthed NBC television interview from 1992 reveals Trump admitting doing exactly that.
+In the video, interviewer Faith Daniels recalls on air that he “kissed [her] on the lips in front of the paparazzi,” according to a Yahoo!
 News account.

 Trump responds by saying, “And what a kiss,” as seen in the video.
 He then goes on to boast that he kissed Daniels even though her husband was present.

 “Her husband is a handsome devil, I’ll tell you.
 He’s a good guy.
-But I think he had his back turned at the time,” Trump said in the interview, as quoted by The Daily Mail newspaper.
+But I think he had his back turned at the time,” Trump said in the interview, as quoted by the Daily Mail.

 The Trump interview was part of a half-hour segment on an NBC program titled A Closer Look — the same segment that also featured video taken in 1992 and resurrected on Wednesday.
 That video showed Trump laughing and partying with shadowy financier Jeffrey Epstein, who would later plead guilty to a sex offense against a 14-year-old girl.
-The party also included cheerleaders from the NFL Miami Dolphins and Buffalo Bills football teams, and Trump is seen commenting to Epstein on the women’s looks, as The Washington Post reported.
+The party also included cheerleaders from the NFL’s Miami Dolphins and Buffalo Bills football teams, and Trump is seen commenting to Epstein on the women’s looks, as The Washington Post reported.

-The interview in which Trump admits kissing Daniels behind her husband’s back, and presumably without her consent, aired on the MSNBC Hardball program, as seen below.
+The interview in which Trump admits kissing Daniels behind her husband’s back — and possibly without her consent — aired on MSNBC’s Hardball program, as seen below.

 The 1992 footage of Trump and Jeffrey Epstein was shot by NBC for a Faith Daniels talk show called "A Closer Look," which profiled the then-newly divorced Trump.